mzattera/v4j/docs/005/index.md

 - Remaining 618 tokens (2.0% of total), corresponding to 429 different terms (8.4% of total), are marked as "**unstructured**".

-  Notice that 366 out of these 429 terms appear only once in the text.
+  Notice that 366 out of these 429 terms, or 85.3%, appear only once in the text; this percentage is 60.3% for regular and separable terms considered together.
+  This might suggest that unstructured words are either typos or special words that are encoded differently than other words. if this would be the case, it can be a situation similar to hieroglyphics where proper names are spelled phonetically, while common words are written pictorially using a single glyph.

 - Sometime I contrast regular and separable terms to unstructured ones by calling the former ***structured***.